turingschool/curriculum/source/projects/idea_box.markdown

 * You should return to the root page and see your idea
 * Repeat until you're bored

-## I2: Editing and Destroying
+## I2: Deleting Ideas

-It's great that you can write down ideas, but what happens to the bad ones?
+It's great that you can record ideas, but what happens to the bad ones?
+They sit there forever, taunting you.
 Let's build out features to edit and delete ideas.

-### Deleting Ideas
+### Big Picture

 For deletion to work, we need a few things:

-1) We need to be able to identify a particular idea.
+1) We need to be able to find a particular idea in the database.
    Right now they only have a title and a description, but what if we have the same idea in the database twice by accident?
 We only want to delete one of them.
-2) We need a controller action that, given some unique identifier, will tell the Idea model to delete it.
+2) We need a route that, given some unique identifier, will tell the `Idea` model to delete the specified idea.
-3) We need the Idea model to know how to delete an idea.
+3) We need the `Idea` model to know how to delete an idea.

 ### Unique Identifier

-For the moment, let's assume that this application is only used by a single person at a time.
+Let's use the position of the idea in the list to identify the idea.

-Let's use the position of the idea in the database to identify that entry uniquely at a given point in time.
+#### Adding the Position to the View

 In the view we can get the position, or index, by changing the `ideas.each` loop to be an `ideas.each_with_index` loop: